Direct simulations of H-He mixtures at planetary interior conditions: demixing, insulator-metal transition and miscibility boundaries

 Chang~{\it et al.}~\cite{Chang.NC2024} used AIMD data to train a neural network potential (NNP) and conducted large super-cell MD simulations overcoming finite-size effects.
 The H-He miscibility gap was quantified based on reweighted conditional probability \lq\lq atoms in neighborhoods".
 This work predicts a significantly higher mixing temperature compared to the results based on evaluating differences in $\Delta G$.
 Note that an earlier experimental campaign suggested the miscibility gap at even higher temperatures~\cite{Brygoo2021}.

 In this Letter, we develop a novel approach investigating the demixing boundary together with investigating structural properties of H-He mixtures by large supercell AIMD simulations, thus remedying the major deficiency of the $\Delta G$ based methods -- a lack of consistent insights into structural and transport properties of mixtures.
 We found that a drop of the first peak in the H-He RDF along an isobar provides a sharp \lq\lq mechanical" signature of demixing.
 Therefore, this behavior allows us to determine the size of the miscibility gap without any further analysis.
 This simulation approach not only leads to well-converged results, but also maintains the accuracy and advantages of AIMD simulations avoiding the inherent shortcomings of NNPs that simulate liquid H \cite{Karasiev.Nature2021,Cheng2021,PhysRevE.111.045307}.
+The approach developed in the present work has been used by few of our co-authors to investigate immiscibility boundary and transport properties in Ne-H mixtures \cite{bergermann2026miscibilitytransportpropertieshydrogenneon}, that demonstrates applicability of the approach to other mixtures at wide range of mixing parameters.

-{\it Methods: AIMD simulations.--} We performed large supercell AIMD simulations in the isothermal-isobaric ($NPT$) ensemble.
-Thermal XC effects, which are not negligible at some $P$-$T$ conditions considered in this work, were taken into account using the Karasiev-Dufty-Trickey (KDT16) GGA level functional \cite{KDT2018PRL}. \vvk{This choice of functional is justified by KDT16 being the free-energy counterpart of the oft-used ground-state PBE functional (without its limitations). } Simulations were performed for systems with $1024$ electrons for two helium fractions, ${\mathrm x}=0.11304$ (He$_{104}$H$_{816}$) and ${\mathrm x}=0.27522$ (He$_{221}$H$_{582}$)\vvk{, defined as x$\equiv N_{\rm He}/(N_{\rm H}+N_{\rm He})$.} We calculated density profiles, direct current (dc), and thermal conductivities of H-He mixtures along selected isobars to study the miscibility gap, structural properties, the dissociation transition from H$_2$-He to H-He, and the corresponding insulator-to-metal transition.
+\textsf{\textbf{AIMD simulations.}} We performed large supercell AIMD simulations in the isothermal-isobaric ($NPT$) ensemble.
+Thermal XC effects, which are not negligible at some $P$-$T$ conditions considered in this work, were taken into account using the Karasiev-Dufty-Trickey (KDT16) GGA level functional \cite{KDT2018PRL}. \vvk{This choice of functional is justified by KDT16 being the free-energy counterpart of the oft-used ground-state PBE functional.} Simulations were performed for systems with $1024$ electrons for two helium fractions, ${\mathrm x}=0.11304$ (He$_{104}$H$_{816}$) and ${\mathrm x}=0.27522$ (He$_{221}$H$_{582}$)\vvk{, defined as x$\equiv N_{\rm He}/(N_{\rm H}+N_{\rm He})$.}